OpenTechSchool/python-flask/index.md

 ---

-This is the course content for Websites with Python Flask, which has been developed and maintained by OpenTechSchool.
+This is the course content for Websites with Python Flask, which has been developed and maintained by [OpenTechSchool](http://www.opentechschool.org).

 # Welcome

 Hi, welcome to Websites with Python Flask.
-In this workshop we will take you through the fundamentals of creating a dynamic websites using the Python Flask library.
+In this workshop we will take you through the fundamentals of creating dynamic websites using the Python Flask library.
 After the workshop you should have a rough mental picture of how websites work and some good pointers for getting further with websites of your own.

 We only expect you to know a little Python, like from our [Introduction to Programming](http://opentechschool.github.com/python-beginners/en/index.html) workshop.
 You definitely do not need to know a lot.
-It will be best if you have a recent version of Python installed as well (version 3 or higher).
+It will be best if you have a recent version of Python installed as well (version 2.7 or 3+).

 Don't worry if you know only a little HTML or none at all.
 We'll be looking at how it all works rather than how to make it look pretty.
+HTML is important, but it's only one part of making a website.

 ## What we'll do today